Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

 Near the bottom of the brand / outcomes funnel lies brand site visitation, or the extent to which a given ad drives incremental gains in direct web traffic.
 For many brands, their websites and apps are sacred territory, and they dedicate an extreme amount of effort to ensuring that visitors are able to navigate to their ultimate outcome of interest.
 It follows that industries who are able to overachieve on brand site visitation can establish notable advantages on spend efficiency and customer conversion.

-One industry with unique strength on brand site visitation lift is apparel and accessories.
-These advertisers, who focus on clothing, footwear, jewelry, and other wearables are able to drive a tremendous amount of web traffic, to the tune of about 7x (!) above the overall average.
-This is not necessarily surprising, insofar as these brands have a clear call-to-action around particular apparel products and an easily-accessible purchase path through both owned and third-party shopping sites.
+Much like its sister industry of apparel & accessories, the retail industry is successful in driving traffic to owned websites.
+These advertisers are able to drive a tremendous amount of web traffic, to the tune of 4.92x above the overall average.
+This is not necessarily surprising, as these brands have a clear call-to-action around particular apparel products and an easily-accessible purchase path.

-For other industries who may look at these results and say ‘we can’t do what they do; retail apparel is just a unique category’, there’s likely some truth to that assumption.
-Many retail categories have the distinct benefit of omnichannel presence, third-party sales channels, and straightforward paths-to-purchase.
-That said, many of these brands are still ahead-of-the-curve when it comes to the CTAs within their ads, strong branded websites, and heavy branded presence on this-party retailers.
-For other industries that want to ensure advertising effectiveness is cascading all the way to the bottom of the purchasing funnel, connecting one’s ads to the apps, channels, and objective sources that rank their brand highly may help drive incremental gains in site visitation lift for future campaigns.
+For other industries who may look at these results and say “we can’t do what they do; retail is just a unique category,” there’s likely some truth to that assumption.
+Many retailers have the distinct benefit of omnichannel presence and straightforward paths-to-purchase.
+That said, many of these brands are still ahead-of-the-curve when it comes to the CTAs within their ads, strong branded websites, and robust first-party data allowing them to effectively retarget already engaged shoppers.
+For other industries that want to ensure advertising effectiveness is cascading all the way to the bottom of the purchasing funnel, connecting ads to the apps, channels, and objective sources that rank their brand highly may help drive incremental gains in site visitation lift for future campaigns.

 There’s more where that came from in our Brand Lift and Outcomes Lift report